 In short, Tantra says – your time is short, your energy is limited, and to achieve your goals and desires, apply the appropriate tools and technique skillfully to expedite the process.
 Scope of Tantra

-Tantric texts covers almost every aspect of life, a tantric text called 'Varahi Tantra' lists more than two dozen subjects of Tantra, and following are just a few for example
+Tantric texts cover almost every aspect of life, a tantric text called 'Varahi Tantra' lists more than two dozen subjects of Tantra, and following are just a few for example

 Relationship of Tantra with Yoga